skojaku/qstest/README.txt

       To pass your quality function to qstest, see "How to pass your quality function to qstest".

-    sfunc - Size function (i.e., size of individual communities).
-The following size functions are available:
+    sfunc - Community-size function (i.e., size of individual communities).
+The following community-size functions are available:

       n - Number of nodes in a community

       vol - Sum of degrees of nodes in a community

-      To pass your size function to qstest, see "How to pass your community-size function to qstest".
+      To pass your community-size function to qstest, see "How to pass your community-size function to qstest".

     cdalgorithm - Community-detection algorithm.
-The following algorithms (implemented in Networkx) are available:
+The following algorithms are available:

       louvain - Louvain algorithm (http://perso.crans.org/aynaud/communities/index.html)